VamsiNirogi/Random_Image_Generator_Using_GAN/README.md

 This project implements a GAN to generate realistic 64x64 pixel images.
 The model consists of a generator that synthesizes images from random noise and a discriminator that differentiates between real and generated images.

 # Installation
-1.Install required dependencies: pip install torch torchvision numpy matplotlib pillow
+1.Install required dependencies: "pip install torch torchvision numpy matplotlib pillow"

 2.Clone the repository: https://github.com/VamsiNirogi/Random_Image_Generator_Using_GAN/tree/main

 # Dataset
 The project requires a dataset of images for training.
 Get data from Kaggle

-Update the text_file and image_data_dir variables in the script to point to your dataset.
+Update the "text_file" and "image_data_dir" variables in the script to point to your dataset.

 # Usage
-1.Run the training script: python train.py
+1.Run the training script: "python train.py"

 2.Generated images will be saved periodically during training.